Friday, November 8, 2013

 In terms of collectibility, the woodgrain line includes some of the very rarest and most desirable Breyer models ever made.
-Seven of them are rare enough that only around 3 or 4 examples of each are presently known to collectors.
+Seven of them are rare enough that only a handful of examples of each are presently known to collectors.
 They are the Buffalo, Donkey, Elephant, In-Between Mare, Polled Hereford, Proud Arabian Foal, and Walking Angus molds.

 Most of the other woodgrain models are reasonably common, though several command multiple hundreds of dollars, such as the Mustang and the Walking Hereford.
-Others, like the Family Arabians can be found and purchased at easily affordable prices, often less than the cost of a new Breyer.
+Others, like the Family Arabians or Fighting Stallion can be found and purchased at easily affordable prices, often less than the cost of a new Breyer.

 The "graining" on Breyer's woodgrain models varies from model to model.
 Some, like the Fury above, have bold stripes of light and dark paint while others are more uniform in tone.
 The shade of brown used on these models also ranges from golden to dark chocolate.
 Many woodgrain Running Mares, Running Foals, and Fighting Stallions that came on the Dunning "Ranchcraft" lamps exhibit the dark brown coloration.